OTRF/OSSEM/_sources/cdm/entities/pipe.md

 # pipe

-Event fields used to define metadata about pipes being created or connected in an endpoint.
+Event fields used to define/normalize metadata about pipes being created or connected for inter-process communication locally or remotely.

 ## Attributes